curriculum-vitae

 Help Agent

-Help Agent is a chatbot designed to assist users with inquiries related to Tynker, leveraging Large Language Models (LLMs) and the Retrieval-Augmented Generation (RAG) architecture.
+Help Agent was a chatbot developed to assist users with Tynker-related inquiries, utilizing Large Language Models (LLMs) and the Retrieval-Augmented Generation (RAG) architecture.

-Upon deployment on the Tynker’s parent and school pages, the chatbot demonstrated a significant impact on user engagement.
-Metrics collected post-launch showed a higher conversion rate amongst users who interacted with the chatbot than those who did not, indicating a positive reception and potential for further development.
+Post-deployment on Tynker’s parent and school pages, the chatbot significantly boosted user engagement, with higher conversion rates from users who interacted with it, indicating strong potential for further development.

 Block IDE - Arcade Maker

-Arcade Maker was an extension to the Block IDE, made as an attempt to provide a simpler entry point into game development where kids could develop and publish games without being forced to do any coding.
+Arcade Maker was an extension to the Block IDE, designed to offer a simpler entry point into game development, allowing kids to create and publish games without needing to code.

-My role was to architect the solution, develop the core features, and coordinate of the other Software Developer and the Game Design team who developed the game templates.
+My role involved architecting the solution, developing core features, and coordinating with a Software Developer and the Game Design team responsible for creating the game templates.

 BYJU’s Coding Cup

-The BYJU’s Coding Cup was created as a flagship product to represent BYJU’S role as an official sponsor of the FIFA World Cup Qatar 2022™.
-Targeted at children aged 7–18, this soccer-themed coding competition was designed to introduce key programming concepts such as conditional logic and debugging in an engaging, interactive format.
-By coding virtual soccer teams, participants could compete globally, enhancing their coding skills through a fun and educational experience.
+The BYJU’s Coding Cup was developed as a flagship product to highlight BYJU’S sponsorship of the FIFA World Cup Qatar 2022™.
+Aimed at children aged 7–18, this soccer-themed coding competition introduced key programming concepts like conditional logic and debugging in an interactive, fun format.
+Participants coded virtual soccer teams to compete globally, enhancing their coding skills through an engaging experience.

-From ideation to deployment, this project took around six intense months, with some shortcuts provided by being able to leverage parts of the game engine from Crystal Clash.
-The soccer matches were simulated as a discrete, grid-based environment, achieving a seemingly fluid game flow through clever interpolation of discretely computed states.
-The introduction of game mechanics like assigning skill levels to players added depth, influencing probabilistic events such as ball steals.
+The project, completed in six months, leveraged parts of the Crystal Clash game engine to streamline development.
+The soccer matches were simulated in a discrete, grid-based environment, with fluid game flow achieved through clever interpolation of discrete states.
+Game mechanics, like skill levels influencing probabilistic events (e.g., ball steals), added strategic depth.

-Successfully launched in time for the World Cup, the game was accessible via the web and integrated into Tynker Apps for iOS and Android through web views.
-It has since enjoyed widespread success, with millions of matches played across numerous rounds and a total prize pool exceeding $20,000 USD being awarded in the first four rounds.
+Launched in time for the World Cup, the game was accessible via the web and integrated into Tynker Apps for iOS and Android through web views.
+It quickly gained popularity, with millions of matches played, and over $20,000 USD awarded in prizes during the first four rounds.

 Live Classes

-The Live Class platform was a tool that enabled educators to conduct interactive coding classes with students.
-The platform integrated with Tynker tools such as the Block IDE and Tynker course content allowing teachers to seamlessly transition between live instruction and interactive coding exercises.
+The Live Class platform enabled educators to conduct interactive coding lessons, seamlessly integrating with Tynker’s Block IDE and course content, allowing teachers to switch smoothly between live instruction and coding exercises.

-The solution was deployed on schedule, with just a few minor hiccups mostly related to the video conferencing solution we integrated and a few cases of PEBKAC (Problem Exists Between Keyboard And Chair).
+The platform was deployed on schedule with only minor issues, mostly related to the video conferencing integration and a few cases of user error, rather than system bugs.

 Quizzer

-The Quizzer platform is a versatile quiz platform that supports building assessments that interleave multiple interactive quiz types using a simple unified content authoring format powered by MDX.
+The Quizzer platform is a versatile tool designed to build assessments that interleave multiple interactive quiz types, using a unified content authoring format powered by MDX.

-The need for building this system stemmed from the necessity of having more enticing and interactive quizzes that could be easily created and modified.
-Such quizzes would initially integrate into Tynker’s content progression system in the form of placement tests that onboarded new users into the right skill level, and later on as assessment tests that guardrailed if users were able to progress to the next education level.
+The need for this system arose from the demand for more engaging and interactive quizzes that could be easily created and maintained.
+Initially, these quizzes were integrated into Tynker’s content progression system as placement tests to onboard users at the right skill level, later evolving into assessment tests to ensure users were ready to progress to the next level.

-This was achieved by using MDX for modularity, enabling Quizzer to seamelessly integrate with different components of the educational stack, including interactive coding exercises.
+MDX was used for modularity, allowing Quizzer to seamlessly integrate with various educational components, including interactive coding exercises.

-My role was to architect a solution and implement the full-stack, frontend and backend.
-Having also built a cross-platform native mobile prototype that ran on Android and iOS, built using React Native (the native mobile version was eventually backlogged and shelved due to a shift in priorities).
+My role was to architect and implement the full-stack solution, covering both frontend and backend development.
+I also developed a cross-platform native mobile prototype for Android and iOS using React Native, though this mobile version was shelved due to shifting priorities.

 Coaching System